ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 We don’t yet offer a live-trapping service for prairie dogs but may in the future.

-We do offer both fence construction and consultation.
-However, we generally recommend hiring a reputable fencing company for the construction.
+We do offer a consultation service and maintenance service for fencing.
+We also a very limited construction service but we generally recommend hiring a reputable fencing company for the construction.
 They have the proper equipment, manpower and experience to build a more attractive product for you.
 If interested, please give us a call and we can explore various options.

 In some very limited circumstances, habitat modification can help discourage prairie dogs from residing on your land.
 Plowing, seeding, dragging of mounds, removal of highly attractive land features, timing your mowing, irrigation and strategic fencing can all help make your land more or less attractive to prairie dogs.
 Keep in mind what habitat and features prairie dogs prefer and plan accordingly.